phetdam/tomodachi_proj/README.md

     The response vector to go along with the reduced feature test data `./data/Xm_test.csv`.

-## Pickles
+## Models

-The various pickle files of the models/their wrapper objects can be found here.
+The pickles of the `GridSearchCV` objects containing different base models can be found in `./models`.
 Descriptions contain instructions for accessing certain fields and properties that may be useful or desirable.

 * **dtc_rfecv.pickle**